 Well, it's a new year so shall we get into completing some games 'round here?
 As always, the goal of this challenge is to beat games on as many systems as possible in one calendar year.
 Nothing new there.

 What is however, is that in addition to monitoring the completion of specific systems, I'm going to keep up with the total number of individual games that everyone finishes.
 As you can see, everyone involved has their very own box which will serve to keep up both their systems and total games beaten.
 I've put mine in the format that I intend to use, but if everyone could just provide me with a list of their systems I can do the legwork of putting it together on this thread.
 Hopefully this will make it easier for everyone to keep up with their completions, as I realize not everyone is as anal as I am in monitoring their lists.
-Also, I've included everyone who was involved last year, but if you don't intend to participate, obviously let me know.

 I'd like to give a shout-out to Razeak for coming up with the idea for this competition and I'm honored to carry the torch that he started.
 Well, that's about all I've got to say here, so let the gaming begin!